Age

 Step 2: Add a birth time (optional)

 If you know the hour and minute you were born, type it into the Birth Time field.
-Leaving it blank is fine - the calculator simply skips the hours and minutes breakdown.
+Leaving it blank is fine, and the calculator simply skips the hours and minutes breakdown.
 Filling it in unlocks exact hours and minutes alive, computed from midnight of your birth date plus the time you entered.

 Step 3: Pick a reference date

 The Age on field defaults to today's date so you see your age right now.
-Change it to any date after your birthday to see how old you'll be then - useful for planning a 30th, a 50th, or a 10,000-days-alive party.
+Change it to any date after your birthday to see how old you'll be then, which helps when you're planning a 30th, a 50th, or a 10,000-days-alive party.

 Step 4: Press Calculate Age